phetsims/rosetta/doc/implementation-notes.md

 Implementation Notes for the PhET Translation Utility
 -----------------------------------------------------

+#####Intro

+This document provide an overview of the way the translation utility works.
+The intended audience is developers who need to understand the utility, and want to get some "big picture" information before jumping into the code.

+#####Terminology

 The term 'project name' is used throughout the code as a means to reference a simulation or common code library.
 This is essentially the repository name, but the term 'repository name' was avoided in case another VCS system is adopted at some point in the future.
 Examples of project names are 'build-an-atom' and 'energy-skate-park-basics' and 'scenery'.

+#####Dependencies

 The utility relies on the node module "octonode" for commits to github via the github API.
 Rosetta does not write or read from disk, it always interacts directly with files on github.
 Any commits to github are queued so that only one